Summary

 To understand this rationale we have to look at the positive factors influencing the market as well.
 One is the wages and employment figures have been reasonable, despite inflation pressuring both.
 In addition, GDP growth turned positive in Q3 after falling for two consecutive months:

-This is good news and sets the economy up nicely pushing in to the new year.
+This is good news and sets the economy up nicely pushing into the new year.

 Beyond that I see other factors that could support higher equity prices domestically.
 One in particular is the ongoing difficulties facing China.
 While this might not seem relevant, my thesis is that investors who are pulling out of China now may be looking for a safe haven.
 And that safe haven may very well by the U.S. - or U.S. stocks to be precise.